leap71/leap71.github.io/coding-for-engineers/21-properties.md

 Properties suggest that they are trivial to set and retrieve.

 One example in the built-in C# functionality is the `Count()` property of containers.
-As you know, there are arrays, which are containers for other objects, for example:
+As you know, there are arrays, which are containers for values (or objects) — for example:

 ```c#
 float [] af = new float[100];
 ```

-Creates an array container which can hold 100 floating point values.
+creates an array container which can hold 100 floating point values.

 And the array object conveniently exposes a property, called `Length`, which tells you how many `float` objects it can hold.